bazelbuild/examples/configurations/auto_configured_builds/README.md

 This is similar to [bazelrc](https://bazel.build/run/bazelrc) with the crucial difference that bazelrc files are *user-registered*, not *project-registered*.
 That means `bazelrc`-added flags depend on who does the build and which `bazelrcs` they've registered, not which targets they're building.

-The features described here make it easier for *anyone* to write `$ bazel test //foo/...` - a project dev, external contributor, library maintainer, IDE, AI agent, or CI system - and consistently get the same results with the same flags regardless of how they've set up their workspace or if they've ever built this project before.
-Project owners can then ensure everyone builds with project-approved correct flags.
+The features described here make it easier for *anyone* to write `$ bazel test //foo/...` - a project dev, external contributor, library maintainer, IDE, AI agent, or CI system - and consistently get the same results with the same flags regardless of how they've set up their workspace or if they've ever built the project before.
+Project owners can then ensure everyone builds with correct, project-approved flags.

 More info at https://github.com/bazelbuild/bazel/issues/24839.

 ### `PROJECT.scl`
-Flag settings are declared in a file called `PROJECT.scl` which lives in your source repository next to your `BUILD` files.
+Flag settings are declared in a file called `PROJECT.scl`.
+This lives in your source repository next to your `BUILD` files.

 `$ bazel test //foo/bar/baz:all` looks for a `PROJECT.scl` in `foo/bar/baz/` to find the project's flag settings.
 If that file doesn't exist, it looks in `foo/bar/`, then `foo/`, and so on until it either finds a match or determines the project has no flag settings.

 This also applies to `bazel build` and `bazel cquery`.

 ### Project-wide settings with warnings for unexpected flags
 [warn](warn) is an example that sets two sets of flags for a project.
-The first set - `default_config` triggers by default.
-The second - `debug_config` can be set with `--scl_config=debug_config`.
-If the user sets any other flags, bazel emits a warning that the build is non-canonical:
+The first set, `default_config`, triggers by default.
+The second, `debug_config`, can be set with `--scl_config=debug_config`.
+If the user sets any other flags, bazel emits a warning that the build is non-canonical.

 *Default flags:*
 ```sh